-After reaching a low of about 16% in 2001, the child poverty rate in California has been trending upward.
-The Great Recession accelerated the increase: by 2010, nearly 1 in 4 children was living in poverty in California (23.2%).
-Child poverty in California is much higher than the poverty rate among adults (14%) and the elderly (10%).
+After reaching a two-decade low of about 16% in 2001, the child poverty rate in California has been trending upward.
+The Great Recession accelerated the increase: by 2011, nearly 1 in 4 children was living in poverty in California (24.3%).
+That’s slightly more than 2 million children, by official measures.
+Poverty among California’s children is much higher than it is among working-age adults (15.6%) and seniors (8.2%).

-Despite the severity of the Great Recession, a smaller percentage of children in California are in poverty than during the recession of the early 1990s—in 1994 the child poverty rate reached a high of 28%.
-Although the Great Recession is officially over, it is not yet clear whether the child poverty rate has peaked.
-Regardless, more children are in poverty now than three to four decades ago.
+Despite the severity of the recent recession, a smaller percentage of children in California are in poverty than during the recession of the early 1990s—in 1994 the child poverty rate reached a high of 28%.
+But while the state’s economy continued to improve in 2011, it is not yet clear whether the child poverty rate had peaked.

-- The trend in California is similar to that in the rest of the country.
+- The trend in child poverty is similar in both California and the rest of the nation.

-Since 2001, the rate of child poverty has been holding steady or climbing in both California and the rest of the U.S. During the Great Recession, poverty among children increased across the country, but by 2010 the child poverty rate in the rest of the nation was 21.7%, slightly lower than California’s rate.
+Since 2001, the rate of child poverty has been holding relatively steady or climbing in both California and the rest of the U.S. During the Great Recession, poverty among children increased across the country, but by 2011 the child poverty rate in the rest of the nation was 21.4%, slightly lower than California’s rate.

 - Latino and African American children have higher poverty rates than other groups.

-The child poverty rates for Latinos (30%) and African Americans (31%) are much higher than the rates among Asian children (12.1%) and whites (10%) in California.
-However, in the rest of the country poverty rates among Latino and African American children are even higher (39% and 33%, respectively).
-Child poverty rates are significantly higher in families headed by immigrants than in families headed by American-born adults (27.6% vs. 16.8%).
-But most poor children in California are U.S.-born (90.6%) and the majority (63.5%) are U.S.-born Latinos.
+California’s child poverty rates for Latinos (31.2%) and African Americans (33.4%) are much higher than the rates among Asians (13.2%) and whites (10.1%).
+However, in the rest of the country, poverty rates among Latino and African American children are even higher (35.2% and 39.3%, respectively).
+Child poverty rates are significantly higher in families with a least one foreign-born parent than in families with only American-born parents (29.1% vs. 17.4%).
+But most poor children in California are U.S.-born (91.3%), and the majority (64.3%) are U.S.-born Latinos.

 - Most poor children are in working families.

-A majority of poor children live in families where one or both parents are working: 37.2% of poor children have a parent working full-time and an additional 23.8% have a parent working part-time.
-That is, 61% of poor children are in families with a working adult.
-This is down substantially since 2006, before the recession, when 77% of poor children were in working families.
+Sixty-one percent of poor children live in families where one or both parents are working: 36.7% of poor children have at least one parent working full time and an additional 24% have a parent working part time.
+The rate of poor children with working parents has shrunk significantly since the Great Recession.
+In 2006, 77% of poor children were in working families.

-Sources: American Community Survey (2010) for demographic and geographic breakdown; Current Population Survey Annual Social and Economic Supplement (1970–2011) for trends.
-Both from the U.S. Census Bureau.
+Sources: American Community Survey (2011) for demographic and geographic breakdown, Current Population Survey Annual Social and Economic Supplement (1970–2012) for trends, both from the U.S. Census Bureau.